-Iran may continue to face tightening sanctions in the near future.
-In October 2012 the EU instituted another set of sanctions that impacted Iran's oil and gas sector, banking and financial sector, and oil transportation sector to increase pressure on Iran to negotiate on its nuclear program.
-And new sanctions encompassed in the FY 2013 NDAA will take effect on February 6, 2013 that prohibit Iran from repatriating earnings from oil sales and only allow Iran to use its earnings on non-sanctioned trade originating from where the earnings are held.
-This will severely reduce the amount of currency available to the government.
+The new rounds of US and EU sanctions and enforcement efforts that occurred between late 2012 and June 2013 placed further pressure on Iran's oil sector and Tehran's ability to repatriate its foreign oil sale earnings.
+In October 2012 the EU instituted sanctions that impacted Iran's oil and gas sector, banking and financial sector, and oil transportation sector.
+The US also introduced new sanctions within the FY2013 NDAA that took effect February 6, 2013, which prohibit Iran from repatriating earnings from oil sales and only allow Iran to use its earnings on non-sanctioned trade originating from where the earnings are held.421

-Additional sanctions were introduced into the FY2013 NDAA that would blacklist Iran's energy, port, shipping, and shipbuilding sectors while restricting Iran from obtaining insurance on those industries.304 This amendment was inserted and passed as part of the FY2013 NDAA under Subtitle E and was called "The Iran Freedom and Counter-Proliferation Act of 2012."
-The new provisions use the same sanction implementation methods currently used under the CISADA sanctions act.
-A separate section would block the sale, transfer, or supply of precious metals to Iran.
+Additional US sanctions were introduced into the FY2013 NDAA that blacklisted Iran's energy, port, shipping, and shipbuilding sectors while restricting Iran from obtaining insurance on those industries.422 This amendment was inserted and passed as part of Subtitle E and is called "The Iran Freedom and Counter-Proliferation Act of 2012."
+These provisions use the same sanction implementation methods currently used under the CISADA sanctions act.
+A separate section blocks the sale, transfer, or supply of precious metals to Iran.